-(a) Except as provided in paragraph (b) of Section 12.3.9.6, the Actuals PAL level for a major stationary source shall be established as the sum of the baseline actual emissions of the PAL pollutant for each emissions unit at the source; plus an amount equal to the applicable significant level for the PAL pollutant under these AQRs or under the Act, whichever is lower.
-When establishing the actuals PAL level for a PAL pollutant, only one consecutive 24-month period must be used to determine the baseline actual emissions for all existing emissions units.
+- Except as provided in paragraph (b) of this section, the Actuals PAL (a) level for a major Stationary Source shall be established as the sum of the baseline actual Emissions of the PAL pollutant for each Emissions Unit at the source: plus an amount equal to the applicable significant level for the PAL pollutant under these AQRs or under the Act, whichever is lower.
+When establishing the actuals PAL level for a PAL pollutant, only one consecutive 24-month period must be used to determine the baseline actual Emissions for all Existing Emissions Units.
 However, a different consecutive 24-month period may be used for each different PAL pollutant.
-Emissions associated with units that were permanently shut down after this 24-month period must be subtracted from the PAL level.
-The Control Officer shall specify a reduced PAL level(s) (in tons/yr) in the Part 70 Operating Permit to become effective on the future compliance date(s) of any applicable federal or state regulatory requirement(s) that the Control Officer is aware of prior to issuance of the permit.
+Emissions associated with units that were Permanently shut down after this 24-month period must be subtracted from the PAL level.
+The Control Officer shall specify a reduced PAL level(s) (in tons/yr) in the Part 70 Operating Permit to become effective on the future compliance date(s) of any applicable federal or State regulatory requirement(s) that the Control Officer is aware of prior to issuance of the permit. - (b) For newly constructed units (which does not include modifications to existing units) on which actual Construction began after the 24-month period, in lieu of adding the baseline actual Emissions as specified in paragraph (a) of this section, the Emissions must be added to the PAL level in an amount equal to the PTE of the units.

-(b) For newly constructed units (which does not include modifications to existing units) on which actual construction began after the 24-month period, in lieu of adding the baseline actual emissions as specified in paragraph (a) of Section 12.3.9.6, the emissions must be added to the PAL level in an amount equal to the PTE of the units.
 12.3.9.7 Part 70 Operating Permits with PALs